Myriopteris tomentosa: Description

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
 The sori occur at the edge of the false indusium (where it folds over) or a short distance back from that point.
 The false indusia are somewhat different in appearance and texture of the leaf tissue, and are 0.05 to 0.25 mm wide.
 Beneath them, the sori are more or less continuous around the margin of the bead-like leaf segments.
 Each sporangium in a sorus carries 32 brown spores.
 The triploid sporophyte has a chromosome number of 90.
 Reproduction is apogamous: triploid spores are formed by mitosis, rather than meiosis, and grow into gametophytes, which sprout a genetically identical sporophyte without fertilization.

 It is quite similar to M. rufa, but that species has broader and more prominent costal scales, whereas those of M. tomentosa resemble hairs.
 Small specimens might be confused with M. gracilis, but that species has only hairs proper, rather than the narrow scales present in M. tomentosa.

 Taxonomy

-The common name "lip fern" comes from the position of the sporangia at the edge or lip of the leaf, typical of the genus, while "woolly" refers to the presence of woolly, matted hairs on the underside of the leaf, also described by the specific epithet tomentosa.